 Subsea Well Abandonment Rig Sharing (SWARS) Program

-SolstenXP was the management contractor for the SWARS Program, which successfully plugged and abandoned 23 subsea wells in state waters off the coast of Santa Barbara County.
+SolstenXP was the management contractor for the SWARS Program, which successfully plugged and abandoned 23 subsea wells in California state waters off the coast of Santa Barbara County.
 This work was performed for a consortium of six oil companies who coordinated their individual P&A projects through a multi-operator agreement for the purpose of sharing a jackup rig and support equipment, minimizing environmental impacts, and controlling costs.

 As the management contractor, SolstenXP was tasked with facilitating

 this coordination, final permitting, rig selection and mobilization,